Navideck/Romo-iOS-SDK/README.md

       [self.robot stopAllMotion];

+- Allow the robot to be connected when app goes in background.

+      [RMCore allowBackground:YES];

 ### For using RMCharacter with Swift...

 1. Create a bridging header for your project and in that file import the RMCore framework